buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_CableSegmentTypeCommon.md

 # Pset_CableSegmentTypeCommon

-Properties for the definitions of electrical cable segments.
+Properties for the definitions of electrical cable segments.<!-- end of definition -->